jr-grenoble/properties/README.md

     ├── tools                   # Tools | URLs for tools
     ├── LICENSE.md              # License & copyright
     └── README.md               # Hard link to docs

-This is to check if I can add changes.